assoconnect/smoney-client/README.md

 The package uses [Guzzle](https://github.com/guzzle/guzzle) as an HTTP client.

 ## Installation
-This package can be install with composer
+This package can be installed with composer

 `composer require assoconnect/smoney-client`